Fire safety for shared owners or leaseholders

 Follow the advice below

-- Replace the batteries each year or when the alarm sounds to show that the batteries are running low.
+- If you have battery-powered alarms, replace the batteries each year or when the alarm sounds to show that they're running low.

 - Smoke makes it almost impossible to see when you're trying to escape - so plan how you’d escape if a fire did break out, and then practice it with your family.